Kotlin/kotlinx.serialization/docs-website/topics/serialization-transform-json.md

 You can add custom behavior to the default serializer that Kotlin serialization generates, by using the default serializer as a delegate.

-To do so, annotate a serializable class with the [Experimental](components-stability.md#stability-levels-explained) [`@KeepGeneratedSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-keep-generated-serializer/) and use the automatically created `generatedSerializer()` as the base serializer in your custom `JsonTransformingSerializer`.
+To do so, annotate a serializable class with the [Experimental](components-stability.md#stability-levels-explained) [`@KeepGeneratedSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-keep-generated-serializer/) and use the automatically generated `generatedSerializer()` as the base serializer in your custom `JsonTransformingSerializer`.

 Here's an example that updates the JSON structure during deserialization by combining multiple input properties into a single `name` property expected by the target class: